hbariki/Linux-Server-Configuration/README.md

  3.to see particular table: ``` \d [tablename] 4.Select * from [TableName] to see the entries in the table 5.\q and then exit the postgresql user
- 6.Restart postgresql using ``` sudo service postgresql restart ```.
+ 6.Restart postgresql using ``` sudo service postgresql restart ```

-Resources: https://www.digitalocean.com/community/tutorials/how-to-secure-postgresql-on-an-ubuntu-vps, discussions form udacity
+Resources: https://www.digitalocean.com/community/tutorials/how-to-secure-postgresql-on-an-ubuntu-vps, Udacity discussion forms

 12.Run the application: